 Every time an avocado seed is planted, you can be assured that the resulting tree will be very different from the parent tree.
 Each seed carries the characteristics of the cross-pollination of the parent tree.
-As a result, the fruit will be different in appearance and taste from the tree it came from.
+As a result, the fruit will be different in appearance and taste from the tree from the parent tree.
 This is how new types of avocados are created.
-There are literally thousands of named varieties of avocados but, there are only a small number of varieties being grown commercially today, the main one being the Hass avocado.
+There are thousands of named varieties of avocados but, there are only a small number of varieties being grown commercially today, the main one being the Hass avocado.

-There are currently three significant types of the avocado trees from a horticultural . viewpoint.
+There are currently three significant types of the avocado trees from a horticultural viewpoint.
 By far, the Mexican version is the most prevalent.
-In the US, South Florida, Texas and California are the largest producers of Avocados.
-In these areas, Avocado trees are also used for landscaping.
+In the US, South Florida, Texas, and California are the largest producers of Avocados.
+In these areas, Avocado trees are also popular as landscaping.
 Trees can grow from 20-to 40 feet in height and due to their aggressive root structure, should be planted over 15 feet apart and a minimum of 8 feet from the side of any building or home.

 The trees require good drainage and do not like standing water or regular flooding.
 In spite of those restrictions, avocado trees thrive with a lot of water, as much as 1 inch of water per week from rainfall or an adequate irrigation system.
 A soil pH below 6.2 will produce the possibility of root rot.